 The number of calories you need may not stay the same.
 As your weight changes, so will your body’s needs: The number of calories you consume at the beginning of your weight loss journey may need to be adjusted as you lose weight, she explains.

-The lowest number of calories per day that a person should eat to healthily lose weight and continue to function properly is 1200 calories, Rodriquez says.
+The lowest a person's calorie intake should drop to lose weight in a healthy manner and continue to function properly is 1200 calories, Rodriquez says.
 Eating any less may put your health at risk and leave you feeling lethargic, anxious and extremely hungry.3

 To feel your best, Rodriquez recommends eating a variety of fresh (or frozen!), nutritious foods, including: